apieceofwork/BI_2021_Python/README.md

 **So, the steps are the following:**
 1) Create and activate a new virtual environment by using conda or virtualenv:

+*For virtualenv:*

 *For conda:*
 - conda create --name (insert your virtual_env name)
 - conda activate (insert your virtual_env name)

 3) After you've activated your new virtual environment, you need to install all the packages listed in "requirements.txt"

+*For virtualenv:*
+run this command "pip install -r requirements.txt"

 *For conda:*